 Plants at work

 Green plants are another effective way to improve the indoor climate.
-They produce oxygen, increase humidity and can even filter pollutants from the air.
-We have tested various green plants and their effect on air quality, you can find the results on the dragon tree and bow hemp in our separate articles.
+They produce oxygen, increase humidity and can even filter pollutants out of the air.
+We have tested various green plants and their effect on air quality; you can find the results for dragon tree and hemp in our separate articles.

 Humidifier & Dehumidifier